Back to the Sea

-Back to the Sea (重返大海 (返回大海, Chóng fǎn dàhǎi)) is a 2012 3D traditional animated family comedy film written and directed by Thom Lu.
+Back to the Sea (重返大海 (返回大海, Chóng fǎn dàhǎi)) is a 2012 3D traditional animated comedy film written and directed by Thom Lu.
 It was released on January 27, 2012, in Canada and November 16, 2012, in the United States.

 Plot

 Kevin the flying fish and his family and friends live a happy and carefree life in the depths of the Atlantic Ocean.
 But Kevin has a cherished dream - to get to Barbados, to the flying fish kingdom.
 His thirst for adventures leads him to the Rock of Fame, where a family treasure - a huge pearl, is hidden.
 Kevin gets captured by fishers and then finds himself in an aquarium of a popular Chinese restaurant.
 It seems that his fate is decided, but suddenly a small boy comes to the aid of Kevin.